smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 | Rotate Counter-Clockwise | Navigation only | v6.0+ |
 | Toggle Heading | Navigation only | v6.0+ |

-@![iOS,android,javaSE,javaEE,javascript]
 ## Subscribing to Subscription Buttons
-You can easily subscribe to subscription buttons using the !@@![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE, javascript]`ScreenManager`!@@![iOS,android,javaSE,javaEE,javascript].
+You can easily subscribe to subscription buttons using the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE, javascript]`ScreenManager`!@.
 Simply tell the manager which button to subscribe and you will be notified when the user selects the button.
-!@

 @![iOS]
 There are two different ways to receive button press notifications.
 The first is to pass a block handler that will get called when the button is selected.
 The second is to pass a selector that will be notified when the button is selected.